 Understanding the difference between markup and margin is the difference between owning a job and owning a business.
 Markup gets you the bid.
 Margin ensures your business keeps growing.

 The math doesn’t change, but the market does.
-If you are still calculating markup by hand or in a spreadsheet, try our free electrical estimate template to get the formulas right.
+If you are still calculating markup by hand or in a spreadsheet, use the free markup and margin calculator to check your numbers on any job, or download the free electrical estimate template to get the formulas into a spreadsheet.
 When you are ready for automatic margin tracking and branded proposals, VoltPro picks up where the spreadsheet leaves off.
+If you are not sure whether you need estimating software, proposal software, or both, here is how to think about the difference.

 Resources